kyang5/coursedescriptions/source/courses/comp337.rst

 COMP 337: Introduction to Concurrency
 =====================================

 Many real-world software systems rely on concurrency for performance and modularity.
-This programming-intensive course covers analysis, design, implementation, and testing of concurrent software systems.
+This programming-intensive course covers the analysis, design, implementation, and testing of concurrent software systems.

 Credit Hours
 -----------------------